stabla/soundColor/README.md

     Change outPutThreshold (default value is to 50ms) to have a better effects.

     var outputThreshold = 50;

-  Currently, you can change the colors in your code, but it's archaic.
-But you can change colors to by using a slide when the music is on.
-  Into constructColor function, set the LightUp function as you want.
-For example, a

-    Lightup(2, avgFirst[0]);

-  increase the red color (avgFirst[0] correspond to red) by 2.
-LightUp can increase from 0 to 5 max.

-  avgX (it can be avgFirst or avgSecond) is our color.
-But avgX is an array, and in this array, the first value is red, the second value is green, and the last value is blue.
-So if you want to modify blue of the second array, change into constructColor function avgSecond[2], but where did I change it you ask yourself, right ?

-  The sType is the second you want to improve, so, into the avgFirst you will the change the even seconds arrays.
-It's quite difficult to understand, but, to increase by 3 the red color of the even second, change :

-        avgFirst[0] = LightUp(1, avgFirst[0]);
-    INTO
-         avgFirst[0] = LightUp(3, avgFirst[0]);

 #### Errors
 Actually, it's not running on mobile devices.